-The sample size of cluster randomised controlled trials were modified as recommended in the Cochrane Handbook.(153) Design effect = 1 + (M-1) ICC, where M is the mean cluster size (that is, the average number of people in each cluster) and the ICC is the inter-cluster correlation.
+The sample size of cluster randomised controlled trials were modified as recommended in the Cochrane Handbook.
+Design effect = 1 + (M-1) ICC, where M is the mean cluster size (that is, the average number of people in each cluster) and the ICC is the inter-cluster correlation.
 For studies where the ICC was reported, the ICC was taken from the study.
-When it was not reported, the ICC was taken from the study.
 When it was not reported, the ICC was taken from the literature as recommended in the Cochrane handbook.